bakyt-dev/hangman2/README.md

-This is a first project "Hangman" from the Sergei Zhukov's Java Roadmap: https://zhukovsd.github.io/java-backend-learning-course/projects/hangman/
+This is a first project "Hangman" from the Sergey Zhukov's Java Roadmap: https://zhukovsd.github.io/java-backend-learning-course/projects/hangman/